AI Use Cases/Manufacturing

 Generic confidence scores mislead without Manufacturing context mapping

-A transformer model can extract a 45-day payment term with high confidence and still produce a useless output if the system doesn't know whether that supplier feeds a critical BOM line or a non-production maintenance contract.
+An AI reader can extract a 45-day payment term with high confidence and still produce a useless output if the system doesn't know whether that supplier feeds a critical BOM line or a non-production maintenance contract - or whether a tooling-liability clause sits on a high-volume OEM program or a low-volume one.
 The classification layer that cross-references extracted terms against active work orders and production calendars is what separates actionable risk signals from noise.
 Without MES integration or a maintained BOM reference, you are running a sophisticated PDF reader, not a risk management system.

 3. 3

-The system catches 15-20% of previously-missed contract risks in the first quarter, but Finance still owns review, approval, and rejection of every AI classification before it feeds Accounts Payable or cash-flow forecasts.
+The first quarter surfaces the obvious previously-missed risks, but Finance still owns review, approval, and rejection of every AI classification before it feeds Accounts Payable or cash-flow forecasts.
 If your Plant Controller and AP team are already at capacity during quarter-close cycles, onboarding this workflow mid-quarter creates friction.
 Schedule deployment around a low-volume contract intake period and allocate explicit review hours in the first 90 days.

 4. 4